tc39/notes/meetings/2016-09/sept-27.md

 AWB: You could detect whether something is a Proxy by <insert exact procedure, which would throw only if not a Proxy>

 MM: A Proxy could throw to prevent it from being detected in this way.

 DH: Is it sometimes poss if it's a proxy, or

 DD: Glad we nailed that down; I think whatever we do here will work with that.

 YK: reads are always exact same to Proxy.

 - Presently stop you anytime you enter a cycle
 - if restriction on the [[Get]] side, always have to do it

 AWB: Have now is what we want.
 Overhead on a [[Set]], which almost never happens.
 Allows optimization on [[Get]].

 MM: I think it's important to note that we have a "yes" for the ability for Proxies to be undetectable

 SBI: This proposal, with respect to Proxies, is indistinguishable from current behavior

 YK: if possible to demonstrate that a proxy can evade, then we need to be aware of that

 MM: if proxy chooses to evade, then it always evades.
 Not all proxies evade, just those that already.

-MS: I agree that we don't want to change the observability of whether something is a Proxy.
+MLS: I agree that we don't want to change the observability of whether something is a Proxy.
 I don't want to go down the rabbit hole of whether we have that or not.
 We can just discuss whether we change that observability.

 MM: Agree

 AWB: host objects allowed to define GetPrototypeOf behavior, but doing it in SetPrototypeOf

-MS: Discussion is to change on the [[Set]] side
+MLS: Discussion is to change on the [[Set]] side

 DD: Some mechanism to allow host objects to "opt-in" to this check